 However, Indonesia also had a short period as a federal state system during 1949-1950.
 After Indonesia proclaimed its independence in 1945, there was an Indonesian national revolution from 1945 to 194923 that was mainly caused by the Dutch military actions24 trying to maintain its influence on the Indonesian state (Reid 1974, p.162-165; Ricklefs 1993, p.232-233).
 The revolution ended with the conducting of a Round Table Conference from 23 August to 2 November 1949, which was attended by the Indonesian government and the Dutch government, in The Hague in the Netherlands.
-One of the agreements achieved from the Round Table Conference was that the Unitary State of Indonesia became the Federal State of Indonesia (officially known as the Republik Indonesia Serikat or simply RIS) based on a new constitution, the so-called the Constitution of the Federal State of Indonesia.25 However, in 1950 the Dutchimposed federal system collapsed and the Indonesian government returned to the concept of a unitary state as envisioned at the time of the declaration of independence the Constitution of the Republic of Indonesia of 1945 (Reid 1974,p.
+One of the agreements achieved from the Round Table Conference was that the Unitary State of Indonesia became the Federal State of Indonesia (officially known as the Republik Indonesia Serikat or simply RIS) based on a new constitution, the so-called the Constitution of the Federal State of Indonesian government returned to the concept of a unitary state as envisioned at the time of the declaration of independence the Constitution of the Republic of Indonesia of 1945 (Reid 1974,p.
 162-165; Ricklefs 1993, p.232-233; Rohdewohld 1995, p.8).